 Ranger’s deliberate focus on the Eagle Ford, with its low water cuts and a surprisingly robust deal market despite commodity price volatility, has it on the path for a second half where it continues to evaluate deals—and possibly make a much larger acquisition splash.

 Henke recently spoke with Oil and Gas Investor Senior Editor Darren Barbee for an exclusive interview with Hart Energy to discuss the company’s M&A strategy, the pipeline of A&D opportunities in the Eagle Ford Shale and some notable milestones on the horizon.
-[Editor’s note: This is an abbreviated version of Henke’s conversation.
-The full interview will appear in an upcoming issue of Oil and Gas Investor magazine.]
+[Editor’s note: This has been updated to include the full version of Henke’s conversation.
+An abbreviated version of this interview will appear in an upcoming issue of Oil and Gas Investor magazine.]

 DARREN BARBEE: In October 2021, Penn Virginia merged with Lonestar Resources, then rebranded as Ranger Oil.
 How did that deal put Ranger on its current path and set the tone for the acquisitions you’ve transacted this year?